-Example: 0.
-ON HIS OWN N 0.
-My little brother went to s OWN see the big match by himself. to see the big match.
-25. Amanda woke up late be HAVE ecause she'd forgotten to set her ala arm.
-If Amanda hadn't forgotten t to set her alarm she late.
-NEARLY orks far better than the others. don't this one.
-27. 'Can I borrow your phon WHETHER Emma asked Jack ne for a minute, Jack?' asked Emma a.
-28. Raymond has so much s SUCH skill as an artist that his drawings lo ook like photographs.
-Raymond is artist that his drawings look lik ke photographs.
-29. I wish I hadn't stayed up BED late last night.
-I should last night.
-CAUSED ved because another flight arrived l The delay to our departure arrival of anothe er might.
+26. This Internet browser works far better than the others.

+The other Internet browsers don't this one.

+27. 'Can I borrow your phone for a minute, Jack?' asked Emma.
+WHETHER Emma asked Jack phone.
+28. Raymond has so much sk ill as an artist that his drawings look like photographs.
+SUCH Raymond is artist that his drawings look like photographs.
+29. I wish I hadn't stayed up l ate last night.
+BED I should la ast night.
+30. Our departure was delaye d because another flight arrived late.
+CAUSED The delay to our departure arrival of another flight